7 Tree canopy cover

 af_site("I92_11j",af_data) # af_2018 = 0.901

-A re-run of the optimization analysis undertaken by Walsh and Webb (2014) for macroinvertebrate distributions and for other stream response variables to find the optimal weighting parameterization for different biological and physical characters of the stream network.
+A re-run of the optimization analysis undertaken by Walsh and Webb (2014) for macroinvertebrate distributions and for other stream response variables to find the optimal weighting parameterization for different biological and physical characters of the stream network is warranted.
 I have not calculated a range of AF parameterizations for the whole network.
 Calculating the optimal AF took ~1 week without parallel processes, but calculation of a large range of parameterizations would be tractable for a subset of reaches for which response variables have been derived.

 The difference between 1750 AF estimates and 2018 estimates (Figure 7.8) suggests that for most contemporary forested areas (and grassland areas in the west of Melbourne) the 1750 estimates are a good match for 2018 estimates (areas with between -10 and 10% difference), although.
 It also shows the substantial loss of forest cover across the region, most notably in the south-east (orange-red lines).
 A few small areas suggest an increase in forest cover (green-blue lines).
-For French Island, Nearmap data was not available, and I have used 2006 forest data, which certainly overestimated tree cover for heathland areas.
+For French Island, Nearmap data was not available, and I have used 2006 forest data, which overestimated tree cover for heathland areas.
 Care should be taken using contemporary estimates for French Island until new forest cover data is received.
 For other areas, it is possible that the forests have become denser since 1750: for instance the woodlands of Pyrites Creek downstream of Merrimu Reservoir had denser cover in 2018 than was assumed for their 1750 status of grassy and buloak woodland with riparian shrubland.

 The difference between 2006 AF estimates and 2018 estimates (Figure 7.9) suggest that tree cover in forests tended to be slightly overestimated for the 2006 data.
 This was expected as upslope forests in the 2006 data were represented as 100% canopy cover, while the Nearmap data more realistically quantifies canopy gaps.
 Note that areas of complete agreement between 2006 and 2018 (e.g. the upper Yarra catchment and French Island) are a result of the 2006 data being used to fill gaps in the later data.
 Lines with positive growth between these two years (green lines) are likely to be true representations of reafforestation over the period.

-1. the total area of gridcells in some subcatchment differs slightly from its subcatchment area, scarea, which was calculated from polygon areas, some of which were edited to better match the stream lines Chapter 4.↩︎
+in the subcs table), which was calculated from polygon areas, some of which were edited to better match the stream lines.
+The sum of all upstreamarea_r_m2